About

 • Venezuela

-The Puerto Rican/Hispanic Youth Leadership Institute consists of 3 main phases:
+Phases of The Angelo Del Toro Puerto Rican/Hispanic Youth Leadership Institute consists of the following:

-1. Training in regional delegations: selected student delegates focus on identification and research of local issues, study of the NYS legislative process, parliamentary procedure and selected bills.
+1. Regional Delegations Study of Topics – Selected student delegates focus on identification and research of local issues, study of the NYS legislative process, parliamentary procedure, and selected bills.

-2. Participation in the 3-day Institute: Approximately 200 students from 8 delegations statewide take part in key activities which include team-building exercises to develop inter-regional relationships, a Mock Assembly session which is conducted in the NYS Assembly chamber, a student recognition dinner where winners of the PR/HYLI scholarships and other awards are announced and career development workshops.
+2. Participation in the Three-Day Institute – Approximately 275 students statewide take part in Institute that includes key activities such as team-building activities to develop inter-regional relationships, a Mock Assembly session which is conducted in the NYS Assembly Chamber, a student recognition dinner where winners of the PR/HYLI scholarships and other awards are announced, keynote speakers, and career development workshops.

 History